praneetha28-ai/MyBlog/readme.md

 ## Setup Instructions

+To run the NewsApp Django project locally, follow these steps:

-Clone the repository: git clone https://github.com/praneetha28-ai/MyBlog.git Navigate to the project directory: cd newsapp
+1. Clone the repository: `git clone https://github.com/praneetha28-ai/MyBlog.git`
+2. Navigate to the project directory: `cd blogapp`
-Create a virtual environment (optional but recommended): python -m venv venv Activate the virtual environment:
+3. Create a virtual environment (optional but recommended): `python -m venv venv`
+4. Activate the virtual environment:
-On Windows: venv\Scripts\activate
+   - On Windows: `venv\Scripts\activate`
-On macOS/Linux: source venv/bin/activate
+   - On macOS/Linux: `source venv/bin/activate`
-Install the project dependencies: pip install -r requirements.txt Run the database migrations: python manage.py migrate Start the development server: python manage.py runserver Open your web browser and access the website at http://localhost:8000
+5. Install the project dependencies: `pip install -r requirements.txt`
+6. Run the database migrations: `python manage.py migrate`
+7. Start the development server: `python manage.py runserver`
+8. Open your web browser and access the website at `http://localhost:8000`

+## License

+This project is licensed under the [MIT License](LICENSE).

+Feel free to contribute, report issues, or provide feedback.